« BackMicrosoft TypeSpectypespec.ioSubmitted by bundie 10 months ago

 I love in tech 2024, it's full of people who talk about "DRY" who force you to repeat the same things over and over again, and this is "clean code", and if you don't like it, fuck you, you aren't a "culture fit".
 Utterly batshit insane.

-• outlore an hour ago
+• outlore 10 months ago

 I understand your frustration, but this is the price paid for schema compliance across systems.